Romain-P/alpharite/README.md

 ### AlphaRite

-Alpharite is an experimental project in order
+Alpharite is an experimental project in order to
 * Explore Unity injection methods
 * Learn how to internally alterate a game